tronicgr/AMC-AASD15A-Firmware/Latest_firmware/MEGA1280_chip/README.md

-Firmware files for AtMega1280 chip (128k).
+Firmware files for ATmega1280 chip (128k).

-Firmware file link:
+-Firmware file

-AVRUBD utility to update the firmware link with settings for 1280 chip:
+-AVRUBD utility to update the firmware, with settings for 1280 chip